 - Skin and Coat Enhancer.
-We all love dogs that are shining and are with a silky smooth coat.
-Being rich in vitamin A and C watermelons contributes in enhancing your dog’s appearance.
+We all love dogs that are shining and have silky smooth coats.
+Being rich in vitamin A and C watermelons contribute to enhancing your dog’s appearance.
 If you want your dog to have a nice coat and if you are wondering Can Dogs Eat Watermelon?
 Then, you should probably go for it.

 Watermelon Recipes for Dogs

 A cool treat in summer will make your dog’s day.
 All you need are just 2 ingredients that are blended together.

 - 3 cubed cups of Watermelon;

 - Add watermelon and banana to a blender and make a puree.

 - Pour this puree into these cute ice molds and freeze until solid.

 - Remove them from the molds and feed them to your dogs or store them in the freezer for later use.